-This article will explain how the connection method between impedance measurement device and the battery effect the impedance reading.
+This article will explain how the connection method between impedance measurement device and the battery affect the impedance reading.

 As mentioned in the first article, there are a number of factors that can influence an impedance measurement.
 Comparing results without understanding these factors will lead to misinterpretation.

 For example, trying to compare readings where the connection between the battery and measurement device uses two battery posts versus four battery posts is not possible and the reason why will be explained.

 In order to understand the different ohmic readings, an understanding is required of a 4-wire connection also known as a kelvin connection which will also be covered.

 Battery Impedance Size

 Lead-acid batteries have a low impedance and therefore the ability to deliver high currents.
 Hence the large short circuit current specified on battery datasheets, e.g. 2,500A for 12V 80 Ah battery.